-Ham and coworkers successfully synthesized (-)-lentiginosine starting from γ-allyl benzamide 14 which in the presence of Pd(PPh3)4, NaH and n-Bu4NI gave anti, syn-oxazine 15 with high stereoselectivity.
+Ham and coworkers successfully synthesized (-)-lentiginosine starting from γ -allyl benzamide 14 which in the presence of Pd(PPh3)4, NaH and n-Bu4NI gave anti, syn-oxazine 15 with high stereoselectivity.
 The bulk of the protecting group on the secondary alcohol is responsible for controlling the diastereoselectivity of oxazine ring formation.
 Anti,synoxazine 15 under Schotten-Baumann conditions afforded the carbamate product 16.
 Ozonolysis of the terminal olefin of carbamate 16 gave the corresponding aldehyde which on hydrogenolysis gave aminoaldehyde intermediate which undergoes cyclization to get pyrrolidine ring 17.
-The pyrrolidine ring 17 was protected with Boc2O and N-Boc compound was reacted with HF-pyridine to afford the selectively deprotected free primary alcohol 18.
+The pyrrolidine ring 17 was protected with Boc_2O and N-Boc compound was reacted with HF-pyridine to afford the selectively deprotected free primary alcohol 18.
 Oxidation of the primary hydroxyl group of compound 18 with Dess-Martin periodinane produced the corresponding aldehyde, which was subsequently reacted with (3-benzyloxypropyl)triphenylphosphonium bromide in the presence of n-BuLi to give the debenzoylated olefin 19.
-Catalytic hydrogenation of 19 with Pd/C produced by simultaneous deprotection of the benzyl group and reduction of the internal olefin to get compound 20.
-Mesylation of the primary alcohol of compound 20 gave the mesylate compound which on removal of the Boc and TBS groups with 4 M HCl-dioxane solution resulted into cyclization to afford (-)-lentiginosine 2.
+Catalytic hydrogenation of 19 with Pd/C produced by simultaneous deprotection of the primary alcohol of compound 20 gave the mesylate compound which on removal of the Boc and TBS groups with 4 M HCl-dioxane solution resulted into cyclization to afford (-)-lentiginosine 2.